TcMenu/IoAbstraction/README.md

     		// heldDown: if the button has been held down
   	}

+It is also possible to use initialiseInterrupt instead of initialise, when using this mode the library does not poll the switches unless a button is pressed down.
+It's use is interchangable with initialise().

 Switch input also fully supports rotary encoders (and simulated rotary encoders using up / down buttons).
 For this you just initialise the rotary encoder, but note that for rotary encoders PIN_A must be an interrupt pin, such as pin 2 on most boards.
 No debouncing is needed, the library